zzamboni/zzamboni.org/content/post/2019-04-16-leanpub-publishing-with-hammerspoon-circleci/index.md

 leanpub:subset-and-watch
 ```

-{{% note %}}
-If your current directory name is not the same as your book slug, you can pass the book slug as an argument.
+{{% note %}}If your current directory name is not the same as your book slug, you can pass the book slug as an argument.
 For example:

 ```elvish
 leanpub:preview-and-watch my_book